vapory-legacy/cpp-vapory/doc/generating_tests.rst

 where ``...`` indicates omissions.

-.. [#] The file name and the name written in JSON should match because ``testeth`` prints the name written in JSON, but the user needs to find a file.
+.. [#] The file name and the name written in JSON should match because ``testvap`` prints the name written in JSON, but the user needs to find a file.

 ``env`` field contains some parameters in a straightforward way.